Azure/autorest.typescript/packages/typespec-test/test/openai_generic/generated/typespec-ts/README.md

-# OpenAi client library for JavaScript
+# OpenAI client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for OpenAi client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for OpenAI client.

 The OpenAI REST API.
 Please see https://platform.openai.com/docs/api-reference for more details.